ashah03/athenian-robotics.github.io/docs/linux.md

-# Linux Admin
+# Linux Notes

-These notes apply to Ubuntu and Raspbian.
+These notes apply to the Ubuntu and Raspbian distross.

 ## General installation